-- In the object group content preview window, click Schema Filter in the top right corner.
+- In the object group content preview window, click Field Override in the top right corner.

-- In the Column Overrides dialog, click Add Override to add an override row with a Column and Type field.
+- In the Field Overrides dialog, click Add Override to add an editable row with a Field and Data Type value.

 - For Field, type the field name that you want to override.